Code of Ethics

 This Code of Ethics outlines the values and ethics underpinning the work of the members of Community Cancer Caregivers.
 It provides volunteers with a set of principles as a reference point for day-to-today decision making.

-The Code of Ethics is centered on the rights of the child and the rights of the child’s parent/guardian as the primary career and educators of their children.
+The Code of Ethics is centred on the rights of the child and the rights of the child’s parent/guardian as the primary career and educators of their children.

 The Code of Ethics is also informed by the UN Convention on the Rights of the Child, and the national childcare strategy 2006-2010 diversity & equality guidelines for childcare providers.

-The Code of Ethics is designed for the volunteer caregiver working with children and parents, to emphasize the professional nature of the nurturing care provided by the caregiver.
+The Code of Ethics is designed for the volunteer caregiver working with children and parents, to emphasise the professional nature of the nurturing care provided by the caregiver.

 The Code of Ethics encourages and respects the caregivers own professional judgement.